MicrosoftDocs/power-automate-docs/articles/dataverse/create.md

 # Use a flow to add a row in Dataverse

-Use the **Add a new row** action to add a new row in Microsoft Dataverse.
+Use the **Add a new row** action to add a new row in Microsoft Dataverse.<!-- Edit note: Can we say, "In the Microsoft Dataverse connector in Power Automate, use the ..." -->

-Follow these steps to add a new **Account** in Dataverse when you receive an email to your signup address, as shown in the following image.
+Follow these steps to add a new account in Dataverse when you receive an email to your sign-up address, as shown in the following image:

 1. Create a flow with the **When a new email arrives (V3)** trigger to your flow.
 1. Select **New step** to add an action to your flow.